httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Senders can indicate their interest in Integrity fields and hashing algorithm preferences using the
-`Want-Content-Digest` or `Want-Repr-Digest` fields.
+`Want-Content-Digest` or `Want-Repr-Digest` HTTP fields.
 These can be used in both requests and responses.

 `Want-Content-Digest` indicates that the sender would like to receive (via the